 Back on land: Three-hours-old pizza in the conference room?
 Soooo not worth it.

 On the boat: Savor the memorable bites you can’t get at home.

 Some of the food on the cruise was absolutely delicious.
 (I’m looking at you, warm, sticky date pudding.)
 But most of it was just… food.
 Yes, a hot fudge sundae is awesome, but I can also find it practically anywhere.
 What’s so special about that?

 Back on land: When I go out, I now spend my SmartPoints on things I can’t get anywhere else, like a cup of freshly made clam chowder on Cape Cod.
 Instead of just a routine, eating becomes an experience.
 And experiences become memories.

 Your healthiest vacation ever …

 … starts here!
-Set sail and relax on the Rejuvenation Vacation at Sea powered by Weight Watchers.
-Spend 8 days/7 nights on board a luxurious Caribbean cruise featuring on-plan menus, Weight Watchers meetings, fitness classes, and more!
+Set sail and relax on the Rejuvenation Vacation at Sea powered by WW.
+Spend 8 days/7 nights on board a luxurious Caribbean cruise featuring on-plan menus, Wellness Workshops, fitness classes, and more!
 It’s a week of well-being and fine dining with no worries about fitting into your jeans when you get home.
 For more info, visit weightwatcherscruises.com.